-Te Kura is required to collect personal information from students in order to comply with the requirements of the Ministry of Education and the Education Act 1989.
+Te Kura is required to collect personal information from students in order to comply with the requirements of the Ministry of Education and the Education and Training Act 2020.
 This information will be used for:

 - the educational and general advancement of the student

 - carrying out the activities of the school.

 The school may also provide this information to other third parties if the information relates to the education, health, welfare or safety of the student, both during and after enrolment at Te Kura.
 These third parties include: